akaigoro/df4j/README.md

 That's it.
 No additional object creation, like Properties and ActorSystem in Akka, or Fiber in JetLang.
-Well, that objects can be useful under some circumstances, but why force programmer to use them always? df4j is build around a few number of simple principles, and as long as programmer follows that principles, he can extend the library in any direction.
+Well, that objects can be useful under some circumstances, but why force programmer to use them always? df4j is built around a few number of simple principles, and as long as programmer follows that principles, he can extend the library in any direction.

 Very often actor have to do some action when input stream of messages ended.
 In the above example,